Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled My Spiritual Codependence. Please enjoy.

 “Bad choice of words, I’m sorry.
 My point is that you’ve liked my dog story ideas that I’ve come up with so far.
 Besides, I’ve come up with lots of ideas that didn’t involve dogs and you seemed to like them too.
 You wrote them all down, at least.”

-“Actually, it may surprise you but I begrudgingly agree.
+“Actually, it may surprise you but I will begrudgingly agree.
 The issue is often not with you but instead with me.
 I must admit too that some of your ideas are nothing less than inspired.
-I’ll even go so far to admit that some of your ideas are brilliant, to borrow your term.”
+I’ll even go so far as to admit that some of your ideas are brilliant, to borrow your term.”

 “Then why are you so mad?”

-“I’ve wasted an entire day waiting for you and only to hear you conjure up yet another dog story.”
+“I’ve wasted an entire day waiting for you only to hear you conjure up yet another dog story.”

 “Not every idea can be a masterpiece, dude.
 You need a story every week it seems.
 It can be a bit trying at times.
 I think Lovecraft only came up with about two or three stories a year, you know?
 You have me working all day every day without any breaks.”